dc7290/next-export-optimize-images/docs/docs/06-comparison.md

 Let me list some of the disadvantages.

 - All options for `next/image` are not available.
-- Only strings can be specified in the src attribute.
-- Images that are not used will also be optimized.
-(Increased build time)
+- Remote images are not able to be optimized.

 Because of the above characteristics, the library is recommended for users other than those listed below.

-- I want to use `<ExportedImage />` instead of `<Image />`.
+- I want to develop without being conscious of the fact that it is an export, the same as when using next/image.
+- Remote images need to be optimized.
+- Want to use it as simply as possible.

 ## Please let me know if there are others!